neo-project/docs/tutorial/en-us/4-blocks/3-Block_creation_broadcasting.md

-## Block creation by Consensus Nodes
+# Block Creation by Consensus Nodes
-As discussed in [Part 1](1-Introduction_to_blocks_and_blockchain.md), NEO uses the dBFT mechanism to generate new blocks.
+As discussed in [Introduction to blocks and blockchain](1-Introduction_to_blocks_and_blockchain.md), NEO uses the dBFT mechanism to generate new blocks.
 In short, this means there are a selected amount of consensus nodes, elected by the network, which are required to reach a 2/3 majority agreement on any new potential block.

 For each new block that needs to be generated, one of these nodes is elected as the speaker.
 In the best case scenario, where we have no Byzantine nodes, the speaker node will propose a new block and distribute it to all other consensus nodes for agreement.
 When the speaker node receives enough signatures from other consensus nodes, the block is propagated to the network and final.
-For more details on the dBFT consensus mechanism, have a look at the [whitepaper](https://docs.neo.org/en-us/basic/consensus/whitepaper.html).
+For more details on the dBFT consensus mechanism, have a look at the [whitepaper](../../../docs/en-us/basic/technology/dbft.md).

 ## The new block
 When a user wants to send a transaction, typically his wallet will create and sign the transaction and send that to either an RPC or P2P node.
 Both RPC and P2P nodes will relay (valid) transactions across the network, where they eventually reach one of the consensus nodes.
-More can be read in the section [5.
-Network](../5-network/).
+More can be read in the section [Network](../5-network/1-Introduction_to_the_NEO_network_protocol.md).
 [This medium post](https://medium.com/neoresearch/understanding-neo-network-in-five-pictures-e51b7c19d6e0) also gives a great summary of this mechanism.

 Once the valid transaction has arrived at the consensus nodes, it is stored and sorted in the mempool.
 When creating a new block, transactions will be selected from this mempool to be included.
 Every block can contain up to 500 transactions, from which the first one always is of the type [MinerTransaction](../3-transaction/types.md#minertransaction).